iarsystems/bx-github-ci/README.md

 # IAR Build Tools for Arm on GitHub Actions using Linux runners

-> __Disclaimer__
+>[!WARNING]
-> The information provided in this tutorial is subject to change without notice and does not represent a commitment on any part of IAR.
-While the information contained herein is useful as reference for DevOps Engineers willing to implement CI/CD using IAR Tools, IAR assumes no responsibility for any errors, omissions or particular implementations.
+>The information in this repository is subject to change without notice and does not constitute a commitment by IAR.
+While it serves as a valuable reference for DevOps Engineers implementing Continuous Integration with IAR Tools, IAR assumes no responsibility for any errors, omissions, or specific implementations.

 ## Introduction